Argentina Fishing Lodges

 Corrientes fishing lodges — Jungle Dorado Floats

-Float trips through the Iberá Wetlands and upper Paraná basin target golden dorado, surubí, and pacú in a wild, tropical setting ideal for both fly and spin anglers.
-You may also encounter pirá pitá and wolffish (tararira), two exciting native species—central to dorado fishing Argentina programs.
+Float trips through the Iberá Wetlands and upper Paraná basin target golden dorado, surubí, and pacú in a wild, subtropical setting suited to both fly and spin anglers.
+The Iberá channels offer sight fishing and topwater action; the main Paraná runs bigger fish in heavier structure.
+You may also encounter pirá pitá and wolffish (tararira), two native species central to northern Argentina programs.

 Santa Fe fishing lodges — Big-River Predator Fishing

-Santa Fe delivers consistent dorado action on the Paraná River, with migratory baitfish and deep channels producing powerful strikes.
-Anglers planning dorado fishing Argentina trips often start in Corrientes and Santa Fe, where the Paraná offers both power and accessibility.
+Santa Fe delivers consistent dorado action on the middle Paraná, with migratory baitfish and deep channel structure producing powerful strikes.
+Anglers planning northern Argentina dorado trips often combine Corrientes and Santa Fe across a single week.

-Buenos Aires fishing lodges – Urban-Access Estuary Species
+Buenos Aires fishing lodges — Delta Access and Estuary Species

 Types of Fishing in Argentina

-• River Fishing: Classic fly fishing on rivers like the Limay, Chimehuín, and Aluminé.
+• River Fishing: Classic fly fishing on rivers like the Chimehuin, Malleo, and Aluminé.
 These freestone and tailwater systems are known for sight fishing, strong hatches, and big-water drifts.

-• Lake Fishing: Stillwaters such as Lago Tromen, Hess, and Huechulafquen produce trophy trout—especially in early and late season.
+• Lake Fishing: Stillwaters such as Lago Strobel (Jurassic Lake), Tromen, and Huechulafquen produce trophy trout — especially in early and late season.

 • Jungle Fishing: The northern rivers around Corrientes and Santa Fe are ideal for golden dorado, pacú, and surubí, with productive float trips through tropical wetlands.